Frequently Asked Questions:

 I have my own drysuit, can I use it instead of JYS's?

-Sure thing, we’ll just want to look it over as a standard safety check.
+Sure thing, we even prefer that - we’ll just want to look it over as a standard safety check.
 Make sure it works, you will be going in the water.

 Is there a weight limit for students?

 Not expressly, but there is a practical limitation to how large a person and how much weight these boats can carry, and we have drysuits up to XXL, but that isn’t always large enough.
-In 14+ years of operation, this has only been a problem once, so you’re probably fine, but if you're concerned, shoot us an e-mail.
+Generally, between 80 and 200 pounds is a good rule.
+In all our years of operation, this has only been a problem once, so you’re probably fine, but if you're concerned, shoot us an email.

 What do classes cost?